-The Northeast Journal is primarily a print publication because we can’t shake the notion that something tangible – the feel of smooth, super high-quality (recycled!) paper; the warm glow of a cream-colored background brightened throughout by upbeat, full-color photos; the ease of settling into your comfy chair, paper in hand, to get to know your neighbors as you read about all the good they are doing – that something with three dimensional substance can ever be replaced by a flat screen.
-Don’t be fooled; we love the worldwide web and we are pleased that you are visiting our website as we speak!
-We just know to our core how passionately our readers value our look and feel, and we are sticking with it!
+The Northeast Journal is primarily a print publication because we can’t shake the notion that something tangible – the feel of smooth, super high-quality (recycled!) paper; the warm glow of a cream-colored background brightened throughout by upbeat, full-color photos; the ease of settling into your comfy chair, paper in hand, to get to know your neighbors as you read about all the good they are doing – can ever be replaced by a flat screen.
+Don’t be fooled: We love the web and we’re happy you’re here!
+We just know to our core how passionately our readers value our look and feel, and we are sticking with it.

-Ironically, while we are not located in the Northeast (USA), we have modeled the concept after two papers from Vermont.
-Founder, Jen MacMillen, bought a quarterly publication in her hometown of Quechee, VT in 1995 when her first child was just six-months old.
+While we are not located in the Northeast (USA), we have modeled the concept after two papers from Vermont.
+Founder Jen MacMillen bought a quarterly publication in her hometown of Quechee, VT in 1995 when her first child was just six months old.
 Faced with the emotionally impossible decision to put her daughter in day care, she had to make a career choice.
-Out-of-the-blue she heard through the grapevine that the Quechee Times was for sale to the right person.
+She heard through the grapevine that the Quechee Times was for sale to the right person.
 She ended up being that person and then, two years later, launched the Norwich Times in a village just a few miles up the road.
-The parallel between the “good people, good places and good things happening” in these Vermont communities and those in Northeast St. Pete inspired her to launch the Northeast Journal after spending many vacations here.
+The parallel between the “good people, good places, and good things happening” in these Vermont communities and those in Northeast St. Pete inspired her to launch the Northeast Journal after spending many vacations here.
 The ripple began in Vermont and has already made its way to the Sunshine City in the Sunshine State!